anuraghazra/github-readme-stats/readme.md

 > **Note**
 > Available ranks are S+ (top 1%), S (top 25%), A++ (top 45%), A+ (top 60%), and B+ (everyone).
 The values are calculated by using the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) using commits, contributions, issues, stars, pull requests, followers, and owned repositories.
 The implementation can be investigated at [src/calculateRank.js](./src/calculateRank.js).

+### Include statistics from private repositories

+We do not have permission to see your private repositories.
+Therefore, we cannot include statistics like stars, commits and pull requests for these private repositories on the public Vercel instance.
+If you also want to show these private statistics on the stats card, you must [deploy your own Vercel instance](#deploy-on-your-own).

 ### Hiding individual stats

 You can pass a query parameter `&hide=` to hide any specific stats with comma-separated values.